Xophmeister/dotfiles/README.md

 Run `./sync` from `~/dotfiles` to tarball all the clashing dotfiles in `~/`, then symlink to the ones in this repository.

+TODO
+* This needs to be fixed to work with zsh
+* Sync the private dotfiles

+## Private Dotfiles

+`private` is ignored by Git, but contains things like `.ssh`, `.gnupg`, `.gitconfig`, etc.

+TODO
+* Make this a submodule and push to a *private* repo

 ## Git

 * .global-ignore.git

 `.git*` files are ignored by the synchronisation script, so we use an alternative naming convention for Git dotfiles.
-We don't include `.gitconfig` because it contains sensitive data.

-TODO Update synchronisation script to generate `.gitconfig`
+We put `.gitconfig` in the private directory.

 ## Vim